dkobak/excess-mortality/README.md

 The code for my February 2021 paper in *Significance* [Excess mortality reveals Covid's true toll in Russia](https://rss.onlinelibrary.wiley.com/doi/10.1111/1740-9713.01486) is available in the `significance2021` folder, together with the frozen data and the final figures.

 Figures below are updated every month.
 The up-to-date data can be found in the `russian-data` folder.
-Code: [`russia.ipynb`](https://github.com/dkobak/excess-mortality/blob/main/russia.ipynb)
+Code: [`russia.ipynb`](https://github.com/dkobak/excess-mortality/blob/main/russia.ipynb).
+Since November 1, 2021, I am using monthly data _by date of death_ for all years up to 2020, and monthly date _by date of registration_ starting from 2021 (as the data by date of death are not yet available).

 <p><a href="img/allregions.png?raw=true"><img src="img/allregions.png" width="800" title="Excess mortality in Russian regions"></a>

-<p>Note that around 10 thousand excess deaths in July in the Ural region and West Siberia could have been due to the heat wave.
+<p>Note that 10--20 thousand excess deaths in July in the Ural region and West Siberia could have been due to the heat wave.

 <p>Animation (English):